opennode/waldur-core/docs/developer/how-to-write-views.rst

  - **Serializer validation** - check that user's data is valid.

- - **Action logic execution** - save changes to DB / run backend task.
+ - **Action logic execution** - do anything that should be done to execute action.
+   For example: schedule tasks with executors, run backend tasks, save data to DB.

  - **Serialization and response output** - return serialized data as response.